HamimAdal/Spatial-Characteristics/README.md

   </tr>
 </table>

+In our proposed model:

+-- Personal devices (on behalf of the user) view the space not as a collection of IoT devices that can be discovered and controlled by the user, but as a set of spatial characteristics that can be inspected and regulated by the space on the user’s behalf.

+-- Exercising control over a spatial characteristic is centered on controlling the physical devices located in that space, including the physical sensors that monitor the state of the environment.
+The latter are particularly important in the presence of uncontrollable factors (invisible sources and inaccessible devices) that can influence the space and when user requests span an interval of time or are relative to changing user location.
+Figure 1 denotes such situations as the dynamics (user location and time) of user needs.

 **The Scope of Spatial Characteristic Model**

 To assess the model’s utility and impact, we seek to answer the following evaluation queries-

 1. How well do spatial characteristics allow reasoning about smart space interactions independently of any particular space?

 --In the current conventional settings, users perceive smart space as a group of devices that they control via personal devices (such as smartphones, smart watches, etc.) to obtain specific functionalities.
 Users visiting a new space find a different set of devices, with different interfaces to be learned, and different configurations to be set, which disrupts consistency in user experiences.
 When users deal with characteristics instead of devices, their experience in interacting with space remains consistent independent of any space.
 Whether it’s a smart home, workplace, or a friend’s house, the universality of the spatial characteristics model allows users to express the desired condition changes they expect from the space, without following any manuals, or learning new interfaces and control mechanisms of any device.
 To ensure proper response, the space only needs to be aware of the properties of the devices, the rest depends on finding the appropriate device settings.
 Thus, the spatial characteristics model allows users to interact with the space in the same manner regardless of specific devices present in an environment or shifting to a new one.
 This level of abstraction ensures that the user experience with different setups, or spaces remains uniform.
 The resulting consistency reduces the complexity in interaction methodology that the user has to face while shifting between spaces.